CrackAndDie/Hypocrite.Services/README.md

         {
             PrimaryColor = Color.FromRgb(254, 254, 254),  // primary color of light theme
             SecondaryColor = Colors.HotPink,  // secondary color of light theme
-            ScrollBackground = Colors.AliceBlue,  // scrollviewer background of light theme (should be removed in the next versions)
-            ScrollForeground = Colors.LightGray,  // scrollviewer foreground of light theme (should be removed in the next versions)
             TextForegorundColor = Colors.Black,  // text foreground of light theme
         },
         ExtendedColors = new Dictionary<string, ColorPair>()  // your external color registrations